-The carrying amounts of financial instruments, including cash and cash equivalents, accounts receivable and accounts payable approximated fair value as of December 31, 2012 and 2011, because of the relative short maturity of these instruments.
+The carrying amounts of financial instruments, including cash and cash equivalents, accounts receivable and accounts payable approximated fair value as of December 31, 2013 and 2012, because of the relative short maturity of these instruments.
+The Company's accounts receivable long-term is discounted to their present value at prevailing market rates so the balances approximate fair value.